Mashal #45. Servants be Watchful:

 At Midnight: We are ready to obey the mitzvah of hachnasant orchim.

-At Midnight: We are “Bringing in the Guests” to participate in our Passover Seder and eat of the Bread of Heaven (His three loaves).
+At Midnight: We are (like our father Abraham) “Bringing in the Guests” to participate in our Passover Seder and eat of the Bread of Heaven (His three loaves).

 The immense honor of being a guardian of the Treasures of the House of Adonai: